 Once you create a firewall rule, wouldn’t it be nice to be able to export it?
 That way, you don’t have to reconfigure the rule in case you want to reuse it on a secondary machine or when you reinstall the OS.
 Additionally, exporting an individual firewall rule lets you import it without overriding the current configuration.

-The problem is, while you can export/backup all firewall rules, there is no obvious option to export or import an individual rule.
+The problem is that while you can export/backup all firewall rules, there is no obvious option to export or import an individual rule.
 However, with a simple trick, you can export and import a single Windows Firewall rule.
 This guide shows you how.
 Follow the steps.

 Export single firewall rule on Windows 11